Curated Wireless Datasets for Aerial Network Research: 5G NSA Wireless KPI Dataset

-The empirical data on variations in signal strength, with distance from the BS and elevation and azimuth angles, can be used to validate existing theoretical propagation models and ray-tracing simulators, along with developing new mathematical or machine learning models.
+\textbf{Study of wireless channel propagation in rural aerial environments:} The empirical data on variations in signal strength, with distance from the BS and elevation and azimuth angles, can be used to validate existing theoretical propagation models and ray-tracing simulators, along with developing new mathematical or machine learning models.
 Moreover, deeper insights can be obtained by studying the variation in channel rank and channel quality index in aerial scenarios.